 When does your 2020 FSA balance disappear?
 The end of the day tomorrow (March 15).

-Do you need to both spend the money AND submit the claim by end of day tomorrow?
+Do you need to both spend the money AND submit the claim by EOD tomorrow?
 Yes.

 What can you use FSA funds for? [link to resource or reference attached document here]

-How can you get that stuff or those service? [link to resource or reference attached document here]
+How can you get that stuff or those services? [link to resource or reference attached document here]

 How will you feel once you’ve used all your money up?
 Like this.

 Thanks, everyone.
 As always, please give a shout if you have any questions.